CICE-Consortium/Icepack/doc/source/icepack_1_introduction.rst

 -  Elizabeth Hunke, Nicole Jeffery, Adrian Turner and Chris Newman at Los Alamos National Laboratory

--  David Bailey, Alice Duvivier and Marika Holland at the National Center for Atmospheric Research
+-  David Bailey, Alice DuVivier and Marika Holland at the National Center for Atmospheric Research

 -  Rick Allard and Matt Turner at the Naval Research Laboratory, Stennis Space Center,